LLM-as-a-Prophet: Understanding Predictive Intelligence with Prophet Arena: Evaluating Forecasts: Caveats, Metrics, and Results

-In addition to achieving low Brier scores, a good forecast should also be \emph{trustworthy} -- that is, when it assigns probability $\Tilde{p}$ to \texttt{Yes}, the event should indeed occur about $\Tilde{p}$ fraction of the time.
-This notion of trustworthiness is conventionally studied in the machine learning literature as \textit{calibration} \citep{degroot1983comparison,guo2017calibration,kalai2024calibrated}.
+In addition to achieving low Brier scores, a good forecast should also be \emph{reliable} -- that is, when it assigns probability $\Tilde{p}$ to \texttt{Yes}, the event should indeed occur about $\Tilde{p}$ fraction of the time.
+This notion of \emph{reliability} of a forecaster dates back to \citep{murphy1973new} and has been conventionally studied in the machine learning literature as \textit{calibration} \citep{degroot1983comparison,guo2017calibration,kalai2024calibrated} \footnote{We note that recent works on forecast evaluations have separately considered Brier scores (e.g., \citep{halawi2024approaching,karger2024forecastbench}) and calibration errors (e.g., \citep{zou2022forecasting}), though no work has conducted comprehensive evaluation of all these metrics to our knowledge, especially models' market returns.}.

 Formally, in our binary market setting, let $M = \{1,\cdots, m\}$ denote the set of markets.
 Suppose a forecaster provides predicted probabilities $\tilde{p}_k$ for all markets in a set $M_k \subset M$ ($m_k = |M_k|$ denotes its cardinality).
 Then the \textbf{expected calibration error (ECE)} of this forecaster is defined as